 Total: €85 revenue, €24 cost price = 28.2% total cost

-With a system like KitchenNmbrs you can record all your tapas recipes and automatically calculate the cost price per dish and per average table, without having to do the math yourself.
+Tools like KitchenNmbrs let you record all tapas recipes and automatically calculate cost prices per dish and per average table.

 How do you calculate cost price per tapas table visit?